yalidu/yalidu.github.io/_pages/about.md

 # About Me

 * I am currently a Lecturer (Assistant Professor) in Artificial Intelligencee at [King's College London](https://www.kcl.ac.uk/).
-Previously I was a research fellow at [AI Centre](https://www.ucl.ac.uk/ai-centre/), [University College London](ucl.ac.uk).
 My research interest lies in machine learning, reinforcement learning and their applications to game AI, data science, and classic control problems.

 * I am happy to host (remote) undergradaute / graduate visitors.
 If you are interested in working with me, please feel free to send me an email with your CV.